ImAlex28/app-boundaries-vatsimspain-2023/README.md

-# TRACON BOUNDARIES UPDATE - VATSPA APP SECTORS [UNOFFICIAL]
+# APP SECTORS BOUNDARIES UPDATE - VATSPA vACC [UNOFFICIAL]
 Here are the files of the VATSPA APP sectors that were not already uploaded to the simaware.ca database.

 # CONFIGURED SECTORS